mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference-v7.md

 #### `--adb-device`, `--android-device`

 The ID of your target Android device.
 If you do not specify this option, `web-ext` will list the IDs of each device connected.
-If you don't see a list of connected devices, ensure [yours is set up for development](/documentation/develop/developing-extensions-for-firefox-for-android/#set-up-your-computer-and-android-emulator-or-device).
+If you don't see a list of connected devices, make sure [yours is set up for development](/documentation/develop/developing-extensions-for-firefox-for-android/#set-up-your-computer-and-android-emulator-or-device).

 Example: